Club: RC Lens | Opening: 1934 | Capacity: 38,223 seats

 In 2004, the addition of further corporate facilities reduced capacity to just over 40,000.
 The stadium got renamed Stade Bollaert-Delelis in 2012 in honour of long-time major of the city André Delelis, who had died in the same year.

-Stade Bollaert-Delelis will be one of the playing venues of the Euro 2016 tournament, hosting three first round group stage matches and one round of 16 match.
-Its status as one of the hosts was long unclear due to a lack of funding for the required redevelopment of the stadium, but eventually received the go-ahead.
+Stade Bollaert-Delelis once again got selected to be one of the playing venues of a big tournament, this time Euro 2016.
+Its status as one of the hosts was long uncertain due to a lack of funding for the required redevelopment of the stadium, but they eventually received the go-ahead.

 Works were performed during the 2014-15 season, which forced Lens to play their home matches at Stade de la Licorne in Amiens.